MilanSkocic/ecx/doc/sphinx/source/getting_started/index.rst

 Introduction
 ============

-The library is a collection of routines for electrochemistry.
+`ecx` a Fortran library for providing a collection of routines for electrochemistry.
 A C API allows usage from C, or can be used as a basis for other wrappers.
 A Python wrapper allows easy usage from Python.

-To use within your `fpm <https://github.com/fortran-lang/fpm>`__ project, add the following to your file:
+To use `ecx` within your `fpm <https://github.com/fortran-lang/fpm>`__ project, add the following lines to your file:

 ::